Home | Blog Index | Blog Archives | Christianity & Faith Essays

 By the term 'backyard', I'm referring to the concept of an area so close to home that there is no psychological perception of great distance - none that would keep me from traveling to any chase target inside of it.
 It's sort of like how that you think nothing of walking outside into your backyard, or even a block or two away from your house.
 Chases inside the 'backyard' range require no planning or significant expense, usually less than $40-$60 in fuel (round trip).
 My personal 'backyard' includes central/eastern Kentucky (including Louisville and Lexington), southern and eastern Ohio (including Columbus, Jackson and Chillicothe), and most of West Virginia (including Clarksburg, Parkersburg, Beckley and Lewisburg).

 'Extended' home chase territory describes the areas a little farther away, but still within the range that a trip is still below the psychological and financial thresholds of being "too far".
 Sort of like taking a long walk down to the park or grocery store a mile away - it takes a little more time and effort, but not enough to keep you from doing it.
-My 'extended home' chase range includes most of Illinois, Indiana, Ohio, Kentucky, West Virginia, Virginia, North Carolina, and small parts of Pennsylvania and Missouri.
+My 'extended home' intercept range includes most of Illinois, Indiana, Ohio, Kentucky, West Virginia, Virginia, North Carolina, and small parts of Pennsylvania and Missouri.
 These trips usually require me to block off an entire day, including cancelling or postponing any items on my schedule.
-Fuel expenses to expedition in my 'extended' home area range from $75-$150 round-trip - still not that significant of a cost.
+Fuel expenses to cover in my 'extended' home area range from $75-$150 round-trip - still not that significant of a cost.

 When I hear of a severe weather risk within my extended home range, getting there is no big issue to me.
 I have a very high 'psychological distance threshold' when it comes to traveling - to me, driving several hours is like a trip across town.
 So when a good risk for tornadoes sets up in Evansville, Indiana, it's like it's happening a county away.
 As long as there is money in the bank (and thankfully there usually is), I'll be on the way there.

 For expeditions that go beyond my 'extended home' range (which I'd call the 'weather expedition' range), the main preventative issue becomes financial in nature.
 Outside of my extended home area, the cost of a hotel stay is introduced, along with the potential for round-trip fuel expenses to top $200.
-That often gets the total chase cost flirting with the $300 mark - an amount that I usually can't spend on a whim the same way I would for a $50-$100 local chase.
+That often gets the total chase cost flirting with the $300 mark - an amount that I usually can't spend on a whim the same way I would for a $50-$100 local storm observation.
 The 'weather expedition' territories are areas I normally won't travel to unless I'm on my annual spring observing trip to the Great Plains.

 This map shows my typical 'backyard home' (green), 'extended home' (blue) and 'weather expedition' (orange) travel ranges.
 These aren't hard and fast boundaries - that is, if I'm in Peoria, IL and a tornadic supercell is moving toward the northwest of town, I'll go the extra distance to get it.

-I will usually try to chase every significant tornado risk within the 'extended home' range.
+I will usually try to observe storms every significant tornado risk within the 'extended home' range.
 I'll also make an effort to document nearly every major severe weather, ice storm, flood or snowstorm event within the 'backyard home' range - unless there is a chance that the Kanawha Valley will be affected, in which case I'll stay in the Charleston area (no point in traveling for something I can get 5 miles from home).
 In a typical year, I'll head out on 15-25 expeditions within my 'backyard' range and 5 to 10 within the 'extended home' range.

 Granted, there's no place like the Great Plains - but contrary to popular belief, my own 'extended home' territory is quite viable as good observing country - with a respectably high incidence of tornado outbreaks annually.
-Chasing success can be had over here!
+Storm observing success can be had over here!
 So even if I don't end up doing a full Plains trip this year, I'll likely make up for it with several of the less-expensive expeditions in my 'home areas'.
 I've already got one under my belt for the 2008 season from last Tuesday.